 Mobile’s historic port city is one of the oldest cities in America, and was where the original Mardi Gras took place in 1703 – find out more at the Mardi Gras Museum.
 Afterwards, you can marvel at the architecture on Cathedral Square, drive through Oakleigh Garden Historic District or take a tour of the USS Alabama at Battleship Memorial Park.

 Base yourself at one of the city’s multiple RV campgrounds for a couple of nights and make the most of the peaceful surroundings.

 Wondering what else there is to do in Alabama?
-Make sure you check out our top ten list of things not to miss.
+Make sure you check out our

 It’s a shorter drive onto your next stop, covering a mere 50 miles before reaching Gulf Shores.
 If you’re travelling in the summer then this is an ace beach destination, or if you’re travelling in the winter then there’s ample opportunity to enjoy the milder temperatures.
 Head out on a nature trail or try a game of volleyball on the beach; the Alabama Gulf Coast’s military history is also well-worth exploring at the likes of its 19th-century masonry forts.

 Food-wise, you’ll find yourselves spoiled for choice, with world-class food served up by award-winning chefs.
 Depending on the time of year you visit, you might be able to head to a culinary festival or international food sport competition.
 Thanks to its coastal position, this scenic spot offers a delicious range of seafood; head to LuLu's for shrimp salad and freshly caught fish of the day, or The Steamer & Baked Oyster Bar for succulent Royal Red shrimps, Snow Crab Legs and mussels.